soos-io/kb-docs/SCA/TeamCity-Plugin.md

 ### Setup Environment Variables
 * In the left-hand menu, select `Parameters` to review your environment variables.
 * The SOOS SCA Plugin needs `System Properties (system.)` in TeamCity, which are passed as parameters by the plugin.
 Create `SOOS_CLIENT_ID` and `SOOS_API_KEY` as system properties and fill in the values with those collected from the [SOOS App Integrations Page](https://app.soos.io/integrate/sca?id=teamcity).
+**Notice that if you have these environments values set up in your agent machine these will be overriden.**

 ## Run It